-If you're looking for the most affordable homeowners insurance premiums in Kansas City, take at look at the 64136 ZIP code.
+If you're looking for the most affordable homeowners insurance premiums in Kansas City, take a look at the 64136 ZIP code.
 In the 64136 area, homeowners coverage usually costs just $2,328 per year on average — a full $202 less than the overall average for Kansas City.
-If you’re looking for the areas with the most affordable homeowners premiums in Kansas City, have a look at the table below.
+If you’re looking for the neighborhoods with cheap homeowners premiums in Kansas City, review the below table.

 |ZIP Code||Average Annual Home Insurance Rate|

-Other areas of Kansas City, however, face homeowners rates that surpass the city average .
+Other areas of Kansas City, however, face homeowners rates that surpass the citywide average.
 Crime rates, fire risk, and even your proximity to emergency services such as fire and police stations could impact rates the risk level of certain parts of the city, which has the potential to drive up the area's insurance costs.
 The most expensive ZIP code for homeowners insurance in Kansas City is 64108, where the average annual rate is $2,813.

 |ZIP Code||Average Annual Home Insurance Rate|

-Among the plethora of options homeowners face when shopping for homeowners insurance is where to set the deductible.
+Among the plethora of options faced by homeowners shopping for insurance is how high to set their deductible.
 The deductible is the total amount that the insured must contribute toward a covered loss.
 Choosing where to set your deductible impacts how much you pay for your coverage.